zacharycohn/acqstack-journeymap/_pages/external-clients/intake.md

 ### What is the next step?

-When the project is well-defined and SOW approved, the project moves into the Agreements phase.
+When the project is well-defined and approved, the project moves into the Agreements phase.